zhiburt/tabled/README.md

 let table = some_numbers.table();
 ```

-## Modificators
+## Settings

+In this section is listened a set of settings you can apply for your table.

 ### Style

 There are a list of ready to use styles.
+Each style can be castomized.

-But a custom style can be created as well.
+A custom style also can be created from scratch.

 A style can be used by passing it to `.with` method of `Table`.